90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 - Traditional teaching relies heavily on algebra, which hides the geometric simplicity of quaternions.
 - This model uses the **right tetrahedron** as the base shape to visualise quaternion components.
-- When eight tetrahedra are joined at a common pivot, they form the Quaternion Star — a geometric representation of the natural bounds of quaternion rotations.
+- When eight tetrahedra are joined at the common pivot, they form the Quaternion Star — a geometric representation of the natural bounds of quaternion rotations.
+- To simulate any and every possible rotation, The Right Tetrahedron in a hypersphere would be used, creating the Quaternion Hypersphere.
 - The **scalar part (w)** acts as the *anchor of rotation* (rotation density), while **x, y, z** describe vector directions.

 > Quaternions are thought to be 4D.
 In reality, they simply use four dimensions to describe the third dimension.